20 Examples of Big Data in Healthcare and Key Improvements They Bring

 Figure 3.
 The U.S. electronic health records market

 Often, if a healthcare provider has a well-developed EHR platform, one can be confident of partial success.
-In turn, EHRs can be considered the most widespread adoption of Big Data in healthcare.
-That is because various patient data aspects, such as their medical history and demographics, are stored across the organization’s infrastructure.
-Additionally, with data stored collectively, healthcare professionals can access it directly from various locations.
+In turn, electronic health systems are the most widespread use of big data in healthcare.
+That is because various patient data aspects, such as their medical history and demographics, are stored across the health system infrastructure.
+In addition, with data being stored collectively, healthcare professionals can directly access it from different places.

-While EHR has proven to serve well in healthcare, there are significant concerns regarding its adoption.
-The evidence provided by HITECH research indicates that while approximately 94% of hospitals in the U.S. have adopted the system, many nations worldwide struggle to implement the technology universally.
+While EHR has proved to serve well to healthcare, there are massive concerns regarding ways of its adoption.
+The evidence offered by HITECH research states that while about 94% of hospitals in the U.S. managed to adopt the system, many nations worldwide struggle to use the technology universally.
 At this point, one can expect new EHR alternatives to emerge.
-These use the power of Big Data analytics in healthcare and learn from past mistakes linked to implementation-based challenges.
+These use the power of big data analytics in healthcare and learn from the past mistakes linked to implementation-based challenges.

 5. Patient Engagement

-With a well-designed telehealth solution, you can significantly boost patient engagement, making care delivery more accessible and seamless.
-Besides, with the advent of IoT technologies, many people are willing to use smart wearable devices to track different health indicators for disease prevention.
+With a well-designed telehealth solution, you can boost patient engagement significantly.
+That makes care delivery more accessible and more seamless.
+Also, coupling healthcare data with IoT promotes people to use wearable devices and track health indicators for disease prevention.

-All this vital data can be used to develop better healthcare solutions.
-However, to access trackable data, patients must be engaged and provide it to physicians.
+All the vital information can be used to develop better healthcare solutions.
+However, to access trackable data, patients must provide it to physicians.
 Patients willing to monitor their health are a gold mine for practitioners.
-In such cases, Big data in healthcare analytics, coupled with IoT and various types of healthcare software, presents an excellent opportunity to improve disease prevention by making patients more engaged in their health monitoring.
+Thus, big data analytics in healthcare coupled with IoT and various types of healthcare software is an excellent opportunity to improve disease prevention

 6. Telemedicine

 The COVID-19 pandemic forced many industries to adopt models with a significant focus on remote operations and processes.
-And healthcare was not an exception.
 In such a case, telemedicine proved to be the next big thing.
 It emerged at the right time and the right place.
-For providers, understanding how to develop an effective telemedicine platform now represents a direct path toward improved care provision.
-Additionally, there is evidence indicating a positive trend with telemedicine (see Fig. 4).
+For providers, knowing how to develop a good telemedicine platform now represents a direct way toward better care provision.
+In addition, there is evidence portraying the positive trend with telemedicine.

 North America telemedicine market